 If you want a job you can be passionate about and one which allows you to turn your hobby into a living, then working with horses could be for you.
-Our work-based horse care courses, accredited by City & Guilds, will give you the underlying skills and knowledge needed to succeed in the horse care industry.
+Our work-based horse care courses, awarded by City & Guilds, will give you the underlying skills and knowledge needed to succeed in the horse care industry.

 Many people dream of working with horses but are never quite sure of where to start or what the opportunities are.
 Working in the equine industry can encompass a whole range of careers such as groom, riding instructor, yard manager, farrier and equine veterinary nurse; the opportunities are vast.